SMA's 3rd Annual Physicians-in-Training Leadership Conference

 All abstracts must be submitted online.

-All submissions must include an abstract of the presentation that will be reviewed by the Physicians-in-Training Program Committee for consideration.
+All submissions must include an abstract of the presentation that will be reviewed by the SMA's Education and Physicians-in-Training Program Committees for consideration.

-By submitting your abstract, you are agreeing to be available on the designated date and time to present the abstract if accepted for presentation as a poster abstract at the Leadership Conference.
+By submitting your abstract, you are agreeing to be available on the date and time assigned to present the abstract if accepted for presentation at the Leadership Conference.

 As English is the designated language for the meeting, the presenting author is required to speak English when presenting.